 As "psychological" beings, human beings do what they do because of the states and processes in their souls.
-If the soul lacks wisdom and thus is unhealthy, the individual makes poor choices in life.
-If, on the other hand, the soul has wisdom and thus is healthy, the individual chooses in a way that makes his life as good as possible given the circumstances.
+If the soul lacks wisdom and thus is in a bad state, the individual makes poor choices in life.
+If, on the other hand, the soul has wisdom and thus is in a good state, the individual chooses in such a way that his life is good and he is "happy" (εὐδαίμων).

 "[H]istorically the decisive step was taken by Socrates in conceiving of human beings as being run by a mind or reason.
 And the evidence strongly suggests that Socrates did not take a notion of reason which had been there all along and assume, more or less plausibly, that reason as thus conceived, or as somewhat differently conceived, could fulfill the role he envisaged for it, but that he postulated an entity whose precise nature and function was then a matter of considerable philosophical debate....
 [W]hat Socrates actually did was take a substantial notion of the soul and then try to understand the soul thus substantially conceived of as a mind or reason. ...
 By 'a substantial notion of the soul' I [mean]... a notion according to which the soul accounts not only for a human being's being alive, but for its doing whatever it does....
 This was not a common conception, it seems, even in Socrates' time, but it was widespread and familiar enough under the influence of nontraditional religious beliefs, reflected, for instance, in Pythagoreanism.
 And it seems to have been such a substantial notion of the soul which Socrates took and interpreted as consisting in a mind or reason."
 (Michael Frede, "Introduction" in Rationality in Greek Thought, 19.)